Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is 788 trips daily across all routes, equating to approximately 36 weekly trips per individual stop.
+On average, there are 788 trips per day across all routes, translating to about 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport